Maritime Transport Act 1994

 You could also call this:

-"What to consider when making rules to protect the sea and keep people safe"
+"What to consider when making rules to protect the sea"

 When making marine protection rules, you need to think about some important things.
 You have to consider protecting the marine environment and keeping people safe at sea.
-You also have to think about how the rules might affect the economy, people's health, and the environment.
-You must look at what the International Maritime Organisation recommends for protecting the marine environment.
-You have to consider the costs of implementing the rules and the risks if you do not make them.
+You also have to think about how the rules might affect the economy and people's health.
+You must consider what the International Maritime Organisation recommends for protecting the marine environment.
+You have to think about how much it will cost to put the new rules in place.
+You also have to consider what might happen to the marine environment if the new rules are not made.
+The Minister or Director can think about other things that are relevant to the situation.
+They can look at things like previous laws and amendments to help them make decisions.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.